George Spencer-Churchill, 8th Duke of Marlborough: Personal life

-While married to Albertha, he fathered an illegitimate son, initially known as Guy Bertrand and later known as Guy Bertrand Spencer (b.
-4 November 1881, 9 days before his half-brother), by Edith Peers-Williams (d.
-1897) who was still married to Heneage Finch, 7th Earl of Aylesford (1849–1885).
+While married to Albertha, he fathered an illegitimate son, Guy Bertrand, later known as Guy Bertrand Spencer (born on 4 November 1881), by Edith Peers Williams who was still married to Heneage Finch, 7th Earl of Aylesford.
 In an attempt to pressure Lord Aylesford to drop his divorce suit, Lady Aylesford and Marlborough's younger brother, Lord Randolph Churchill, threatened the Princess of Wales that they would subpoena the Prince of Wales (who was touring India at the time) as a witness in the divorce.